 Web Security Plans for Government Websites

 When it comes to protecting yourself on the internet, no institution needs Web Security Plans more than the government.
 Not only is the government responsible for taking care of its citizens, but they also have those same citizens’ records!
 Private information can be used for beneficial high-level transactions, yes, but in the wrong hands, it could mean disaster.
 After all, people count on their government to keep their info safe, and criminals want that same information to commit fraud, identity theft, and other such crimes.
-Therefore, a simple firewall won’t cut it when it comes to protecting government websites!
+Therefore, a simple firewall won’t cut it when it comes to protecting government sites!
 Also, check out additional tips on website security here!
 So let’s get started with SSL.

 What’s an SSL?